jimmyn123/just_another_game/json/trivia.md

   3) It's a grain only harvested in a region with abysmal human rights violations
   4) It's a pork product produced by traumatizing the pigs before they're killed.

-  Botanically speaking, what is a chili pepper?
-  1) A berry
-  2) A vegetable
-  3) A legume
-  4) A nut

   What fast-food chain released a video game on the Xbox 360 in which its mascot snuck up on people and gave them food?
   1) Burger King